microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

 ## Summary

-*Access a local (or remote) Kubernetes cluster from inside a dev container - includes the Docker CLI, kubectl, and Helm.*
+*Access a local (or remote) Kubernetes cluster from inside a dev container.Includes kubectl, Helm, and the Docker CLI.*

 | Metadata | Value |
 |----------|-------|